catmeow72/catmeow72.github.io/notes.md

     opkg install kmod-input-uinput bluez-daemon bluez-utils dbus dbus-utils
     ```
     <div class="command-desc">
-        The first command (`opkg update`) updates the package lists so that packages can be found.
-This can be skipped if the package lists have been updated since last boot.
+        The first command (<span class="code-inline">opkg update</span>) updates the package lists so that packages can be found.
+This can be skipped if the package lists have been updated since last boot.<br/>
-        The second command (`opkg install`) installs the packages.
+        The second command (<span class="code-inline">opkg install</span>) installs the packages.
     </div>